There was an error with your log in

 • Group sizes and prices:

-• For this adventure, the usual client-to-guide ratio is 11:1.
+• For this hiking and biking adventure in New Zealand’s South Island, the usual client-to-guide ratio is 11:1.

 Min. age requirements: